Physiological fitness testing at MIHP

 Cycling assessment

 Cycling assessments are generally performed using one continuous multi-stage test.
-Cycling intensity is increased every 3 minutes throughout the test, until maximal exhaustion.
+Cycling intensity is increased every three minutes throughout the test, until maximal exhaustion.
 This continuous test can be used to determine both lactate threshold and VO2 max.

 What to bring